 📌 What is Italian buttercream?

-Italian buttercream (Italian meringue buttercream) is a mixture of Italian meringue and butter.
-It's that simple!
+Italian buttercream (Italian meringue buttercream, A.K.A IMBC) is a mixture of Italian meringue and butter.

-And Italian meringue is made by adding hot syrup to whipped egg white.
+Italian meringue is made by adding hot sugar syrup to whipped egg white.

-Unlike adding sugar directly to the egg white (French meringue), you can make a more stable and stiff meringue by adding the syrup. ...And that also leads to more stable and stiff buttercream!
+Unlike adding sugar directly to the egg white (French meringue) and whipping it, you can make a more stable and stiff meringue by heating the meringue with hot sugar syrup, which leads to more stable and stiff buttercream!

-How is Italian buttercream different from Swiss buttercream?
+How is Italian meringue buttercream different from other types of buttercream?

 📌 What's In Italian buttercream?